Developer: Konami Publisher: Konami Released: 09/95 Genre: Action

 It wouldn’t be so bad if the level design weren’t so boring.
 Most consist of simple left to right progression with little of the nuanced platforming that made the series so iconic.
 There are a few too many dual level hallways where the only danger comes from spear men poking you from above or below.
 The list of enemies is significantly smaller as well which hurts the game tremendously.
 Outside of being shorter than Rondo of Blood it is repetitive as you’ll face the same five enemies repeatedly.
 Possibly the most egregious example of bad design is the final battle against Dracula.
 Here it takes place over an open pit with pillars as your only platforms.
 One bad move means the end of the fight and while this should be thrilling it is aggravating instead.

 The cool alternate levels and playable characters are almost completely gone.
-There are only two alternate levels here and they don’t differ as much.
+There are only two alternate levels here and they do not differ as much.
 Shame too as the game could have used some incentive to play it more than once.
 Maria is present but relegated to a damsel in distress.
 True she was game breaking but it was worth it to run through Rondo of Blood with her and curb stomp every boss.
 There are multiple endings although they only differ slightly and seeking them out isn’t worth the hassle.

 I would rank this as one of the easier games in the series surprisingly.
 Meat can be found more frequently and the levels aren’t heavily populated.
 Some of the item crashes such as the Holy Rain and Holy Cross are very overpowered, able to drain a boss’s life bar quickly.
-Speaking of which, I can’t believe how much they have dumbed down the encounters here.
-For a series that built a reputation for its punishing boss battle it’s a god damn travesty that Dracula X has such simple fights.
+Speaking of which, I cannot believe how much they have dumbed down the encounters here.
+For a series that built a reputation for its punishing boss battle it is a god damn travesty that Dracula X has such simple fights.
 Aside from Dracula and the Werewolf I breezed through the game during a rental with days to spare.

 In Closing